 Total Registration Fee due

-*If your registration application is deemed incomplete and returned by CPA Ontario, the Initial Administration Fee plus applicable taxes will be considered forfeit (non-refundable).
+*If your registration application is denied or is deemed incomplete and returned by CPA Ontario, the Initial Administration Fee plus applicable taxes will be considered forfeit (non-refundable).
 All other fees that have been paid plus applicable taxes will be refunded with the incomplete application.

 **This fee covers the period July 1 to June 30.